heedrox/ric-escape/README.md

 Hope you like it!

-# Do you to develop your own adventure game?
+# Do you want to develop your own adventure game?

 You can do it in a few minutes!